-The UW–Madison Information Security Team (MIST) is collaborative group of campus IT staff and management with a common interest in promoting information security at UW Madison.
+The UW–Madison Information Security Team (MIST) is a collaborative group of campus IT staff and management with a common interest in promoting information security at UW Madison.

 Members provide communication, guidance and leadership for campus-wide security issues and initiatives and serve an advisory group to the UW–Madison Chief Information Security Officer.